LeetLLM

 Use function calling when the model is an agent that needs to interact with the world.
 In a typical tool loop, the application exposes allowed tools and may let the model choose one or require a specific call.
 The application executes an accepted call, then returns its result to the model in a subsequent turn.
 This allows the agent to formulate a final user-facing response based on fetched data.

-Here is an example of defining a tool for an agent to fetch order status.
+This example defines a tool for an agent to fetch CI run status.
 If tool choice is left automatic, the model can either call the function with structured arguments or return a normal text response:

 when-to-use-function-calling.py